 The Four Quality Factors of Rubies

-Like any other precious gemstone, rubies are graded according to four quality factors: color, clarity, cut, and carat weight.
+Like any other precious gemstone, rubies are graded according to four quality factors: colour, clarity, cut, and carat weight.
 Before you start looking at loose ruby gemstones to purchase, you should familiarize yourself with these four quality factors.

 Clarity can have a significant impact on the overall value of a ruby.
 The main thing to worry about when it comes to clarity is whether or not the stone has any imperfections that affect how clear it is.
-If the stone is cloudy, or has a lot of inclusions (i.e. blemishes), then it won’t be worth as much (compared to a very clear, pure ruby gemstone).
+If the stone is cloudy or has a lot of inclusions (i.e. blemishes), then it won’t be worth as much (compared to a very clear, pure ruby gemstone).

 When you’re shopping for loose ruby gemstones (or looking at rings), take the stone’s specific cut into consideration.
-We recommend consulting with your gemstone dealer (or jeweler) to figure out which cut/style you should go with.
+We recommend consulting with your gemstone dealer (or jeweller) to figure out which cut/style you should go with.

 The carat-weight of any gemstone will directly affect how much it will cost on the market.
 Generally speaking, the higher the carat, the higher the price tag.
-When it comes to rubies, anything over one carat is considered to be rare (if the stone has high clarity levels and optimal coloring).
+When it comes to rubies, anything over one carat is considered to be rare (if the stone has high clarity levels and optimal colouring).

-Final Takeaways for Ruby Engagement Rings
+Final Takeaways For Ruby Engagement Rings

 Like many other gemstones, the ruby is becoming a majorly popular choice for pendants, brooches, and especially engagement rings.
 Rubies are known for their bold coloring, storied history, and brilliant looks.
 Ruby engagement rings are on the rise, and they are a fantastic alternative to the traditional (and rather plain) diamond engagement ring.